-Info Unltd Marina Rosenfeld, ‘Six Inversions’ broadcasts live from Lenbachhaus, Munich
+Info Unltd with Marina Rosenfeld, ‘Six Inversions’, broadcast live from Lenbachhaus, Munich

 24 July 2020

 Six Inversions was broadcast from Lenbachhaus in Munich as a part of the program, RADIO-AKTIVITÄT Kollektive mit Sendungsbewusstsein in the summer of 2020.